 Whilst such provision is welcome and valuable, it does mean that in many cases when you (and perhaps your widow/widower) die, your pension dies with you.
 In particular there is nothing left to pass on to your heirs and successors.
 An alternative is to convert your DB pension rights into cash and then transfer the money into a pension (if you are still saving) or a drawdown arrangement.
 In this case, if you were to die, the value of the assets in the pension or investment could pass on to your heirs.

 One particularly important consideration is the tax treatment of such money.
-Under recent changes, if you die before the age of 75, then the cash balance left behind can be received by your successors completely tax free.
+The rules arei that if you die before the age of 75, then the cash balance left behind can be received by your successors completely tax free.
 Even if you die over the age of 75 then whoever inherits your pot only has to pay income tax in the usual way when they make withdrawals.
 Furthermore, if your successors do not draw on this inheritance (perhaps because they already have sufficient income) then it can be passed on to subsequent generations8.
 However, it is worth bearing in mind that present or future governments could change the rules on the tax treatment of inherited pensions at any time if they wished.

 8 It is worth noting that if you die within two years of a transfer, your adviser or representatives may be expected to prove that they did not know your death was imminent.
 If they cannot do so, the favourable inheritance tax treatment of the remaining pension pot may be called into question.